 There are a number of reasons why the island has such a lovely climate.
 The islands are in the north easterly trade winds, used by the sailing ships of old to cross the Atlantic.
 They are also located within the Canary Current which have a similar pattern to the Trade winds.
-These two factors help to keep Fuerteventura cooler in summer.
+These two factors help to keep the weather in Fuerteventura cooler in summer.
 Obviously another influence in keeping the islands warmer in the winter is the latitude which puts the islands only 80 miles west of the Sahara desert.

 August generally has the hottest temperature in Fuerteventura with an average temperature of 25°C (77°F).
 The coldest month on average is January with temperatures of 18°C (64°F) with the most daily sunshine hours at 10 in July.
 Fuerteventura has over 3000 hours of sunshine per year making it the perfect holiday destination all year and an even better place to live.